gthzee/Userscripts/Dark Mode/README.md

 - Randomizes the colors of all links (`<a href>`) on the page.
 - Watches for dynamically added content and recolors new links accordingly.
 - Saves your dark mode preference per domain in `localStorage`.
-- Provides menu commands to toggle dark mode with or without page reload.
+- Provides menu commands to toggle dark mode without page reload.

 ## 🧩 Requirements